Your web browser is outdated and may be insecure

 What is 'candour'?

-Since 2014, organisations registered with the CQC in England have a statutory duty of candour.
+Organisations registered with the Care Quality Commission (CQC) in England have a statutory duty of candour.
 Such organisations run the risk of criminal sanctions (fines and/or possible de-registration) if they fail to comply with the requirement to be open and honest when issues of concern are raised.

 Part of the duty is to report back to the patient or relatives if there has been a ‘notifiable safety incident’, defined as: